PROTECTING YOUR PRIVACY

-We provide interim management services to clients looking to hire interim managers for their businesses to help them manage change, transition, crisis, sudden management gaps and turnaround.
+We introduce interim executives to organisations to help them manage change, transition, uncertainty, crisis, sudden management gaps and turnaround situations.

 What does this policy cover?

 Compliance with the principles of GDPR and legitimate interest.

 Holdsway’s legitimate interest assessment is documented at the foot of this document.